-On We Go CATHERINE BAGNALL AND L. JANE SAYLE
+On We Go

+CATHERINE BAGNALL AND L. JANE SAYLE

-A remarkable collaboration between an artist and a poet, On We Go belongs to the emerging forms of ecological thinking that cross genres and scientific disciplines, speaking directly about global warming and the perils facing the natural world.
+This exquisite little hardback of 21 poems and 26 watercolour paintings is the result of a long-time poet and artist collaboration and grew out of their thinking about the natural world, childhood memories and thoughts about the climate change crisis.
+It's part of a growing literary genre based on emerging forms of ecological thinking that cross genres and scientific disciplines.
+An adult picture book to be read aloud to all ages, and a gesture of playful joy, this small treasure can be enjoyed in one sitting and returned to on a regular basis.

 CATHERINE BAGNALL is a senior lecturer in the School of Design at Massey University.
 Her work focuses on performance practices and its intersection with dress.

 JANE SAYLE has been a dealer in curios and ephemera, an art writer and reviewer, and a lecturer in art and design history.
 This is her first book of poems.

-PUBLISHED: March 2021 ISBN: 9780995137820 Hardback, 179 x 115mm.
-80 pages. \$29.99 and happy to be because of the mystery and the plenitude Deep tunnels in white cliffs craquelure on the black square who knows what they may mean?
-I just love the big feeling It's springtime for the lone sentry on guard at his outpost and musin on happiness a primary school word that doesn't begin to explain the charms of living he thought 15
+PUBLISHED: March 2021 ISBN: 9780995137820

+Hardback, 179 x 115mm.
+80 pages. \$35

+The time of the now of the world it's not what you think dwelling in the way of it and happy to be because of the myste and the plenitude Deep tunnels in white cliffs raquelure on the black squar It's springtime for the lone sentry on guard at his outpost and musin a primary school word that doesn't begin to explai the charms of living he though